hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 The steps for verifying the attestation:

-- Verify that the attestation token is a valid CBOR structure conforming to the CTAP2 canonical CBOR encoding form defined in section 6 of {{CTAP2}}, and perform CBOR decoding on it to extract the contained fields.
+- Verify that the attestation token is a valid CBOR structure conforming to the CTAP2 canonical CBOR encoding form defined in Section 6 of {{CTAP2}}, and perform CBOR decoding on it to extract the contained fields.

 - Verify that _alg_ describes a valid, accepted signing algorithm.